BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

    - Vendors have less money on hand, so you can't sell them everything at once.
    - Money shards are worth less, and enemies drop much less ammo.
    - Quest and gig rewards depend on who is paying and how risky the job is.
 Fixers give you better paying work as they get to know you.
- - [Bounties Restored](https://www.nexusmods.com/cyberpunk2077/mods/21820) brings back cash bounties on every wanted enemy, not just elites and bosses.
-Bounties only pay if you kill the target.
-Weaker enemies pay less.
- - [Replaced With Legendary Money Shards](https://www.nexusmods.com/cyberpunk2077/mods/10930) swaps the Carry Capacity shards in Phantom Liberty airdrops for 6 Legendary money shards, worth €$15,000.
  - [Specialized Ripperdocs](https://www.nexusmods.com/cyberpunk2077/mods/23399) makes each ripperdoc sell only two types of cyberware.
 Every iconic piece is sold by exactly one ripperdoc.
 [Ripperdoc Vendor UI Enhancements](https://www.nexusmods.com/cyberpunk2077/mods/23180) shows each ripperdoc's specialties on the map.
- - [DLC Liberation Protocol](https://www.nexusmods.com/cyberpunk2077/mods/12322) puts the Twitch and GOG exclusive weapons in the world as pickups, and adds exclusive clothing to shops in Pacifica and Heywood.

 <Details>
 <summary>Money Shard Values</summary>